2025 AGENDA

 • Efficiency and Grid Resilience

-• A Climate Lense on Energy Poverty
+• A Climate Lens on Energy Poverty and Cooling in Rental Housing and Max-temp Bylaws

 • Rural and Remote Indigenous Communities